The Great First Impression

 as an e-book (that means you

-get to download it immediately
+download it immediately

 and start to work on your proposal